ozlmulg/my-dev-notes/docs/kubernetes/minikube.md

 minikube delete --all
 ```

-Afterwards, you can start fresh with:
+Afterward, you can start fresh with:

 ```bash
 minikube start